dmitry-nizovsky/path-store/README.md

-# My Pet Project need just learn Redux like stores
+# My Pet Project need just learn Store like Redux
 I want to know how to work "redux" and I created "Path Store" for deep dive to Store mechanism.

 ## Little about project